 Woman: “He can hide in my hair.
 I will kiss him, and all his troubles will be gone.”

 Man: “That’s not hair.
 It’s blood!
 And not a kiss – but a bite.”

-This dialogue is part of the Sensitive Pictures experience, which was create by the design company Next Game and presented to visitors at the Munch Museum in Oslo in August 2019.
+This dialogue is part of the Sensitive Pictures experience, which was created by the design company Next Game and presented to visitors at the Munch Museum in Oslo in August 2019.
 The experience allowed us to collect responses about emotions in different ways, in order to explore how we best capture visitors’ emotions in encounters with artworks.

 The experience used the Emotion Mapper software as part of a web app (created by NextGame) that gave visitors an emotional encounter with Munch’s highly expressive paintings.
 The app showed visitors a list of six different emotions, each linked to one painting selected by curators at the Munch Museum.
 When the visitor selected an emotion – for instance, “Love” – the app would guide them to the corresponding painting, in this case, “Vampire”.
 There, the visitor could listen to an audio recording with a dramatic voiceover giving an emotionally charged interpretation of the painting.

 Afterwards, the app would ask visitors to think of something in their own life, related to the painting: “Now think about the most intense relationship you have been in.
 Describe how you feel about it.”
 Visitors were then invited to type how they felt, using their own words.
 They were also asked to describe their emotion using a tool from psychological research called the “self-assessment manikin”, in which they would use three sliders to rate the quality of their emotion.
 After this, the visitors could explore the other paintings and emotions presented in the app.
 There were six emotions in total.